 Social media wasn’t an issue even a few years ago, but now it’s a regular part of our daily lives.

-With many people sharing their life details on Facebook, Twitter, Instagram, and other platforms (anyone on Hive yet), some make the mistake of posting intimate divorce details.
+With many people sharing their life details on Facebook, X, Instagram, and so many other platforms, some make the mistake of posting intimate details of their divorce.

 You don’t have to stay off of social media completely, but don’t air your dirty laundry in a public forum either.
 It can be more of a headache than it’s worth.